The Illinois wrongful death statute of limitations is two years from the date of your loved one's death. But there are some exceptions that may apply.

 You will need to decide between yourselves what you want to do with those funds.
 Your lawyer can help all family members get on the same page about the distribution of those funds, which may eliminate arguments and frustration during a difficult time.

-If you lost a loved one in Chicago due to the negligence of another party, do not let the statute of limitations run out, preventing your family from getting the compensation you both need and deserve.
+If you lost a loved one in Chicago due to the negligence of another party, do not let the statute of limitations run out, preventing you and your family from getting the compensation you both need and deserve.

 By working with a Chicago wrongful death lawyer, you can ensure that you meet vital filing deadlines that will help provide your family with much-needed funds as you work to rebuild after losing a loved one.